Rachael Sporn, OAM

 Sporn played for Adelaide Lightning in Australia's Women's National Basketball League where she was twice league MVP and seven times selected in the WNBL All-Star Five.
 She heads the all-time points scoring and rebound list for the WNBL.

-Sporn is a member of the Australian Sports Hall of Fame and the Australian Basketball Hall of Fame.
+Sporn is a member of the Sport Australia Hall of Fame and the Australian Basketball Hall of Fame.

 She was awarded the Australian Sports Medal in 2000 and the Centenary Medal in 2001.